cmazzullo/resume/README.md

-Current resume, done in laTEX using the moderncv package.
+Current resume, done in LaTeX using the "moderncv" package.

-TODO: write a cover letter